 - You can search for multiple airports if there are a few options closely located to you.
 This is really helpful in major metropolitan areas that often have two major airport choices.

-- It uses data to show you the cheapest times to fly.
+- It uses data to show you the cheapest times to fly and when the prices drop.
 The information will help you choose the best time and day to fly over several months.
 This feature is unique to Google Flights.

 - You do not need to work with an online travel agency to book your flight.
 Rather the results take you directly to where you book your itinerary.